Bloodroot: When Watermarking Turns Poisonous For Stealthy Backdoor: Conclusion

 \section{Conclusion}

-In this work, we present \textbf{Bloodroot*}, the first \emph{watermark-as-trigger} framework for \emph{audio data poisoning}.
-Bloodroot* uses audio watermarking to build imperceptible and robust triggers.
-We further extend it to \textbf{Bloodroot}, a fine-tuned version that improves both attack success and stealthiness.
+In this work, we present \textbf{Bloodroot}, the first \emph{watermark-as-trigger} framework for \emph{audio data poisoning}.
+Bloodroot uses audio watermarking to build imperceptible and robust triggers.
+We further extend it to \textbf{Bloodroot-FT}, a fine-tuned version that improves both attack success and stealthiness.
 Experiments on SR and SID show that Bloodroot achieves higher perceptual quality (PESQ/STOI) while maintaining competitive ASR and BA.
 It remains robust under filtering and pruning.
-Together, Bloodroot* and Bloodroot demonstrate that watermark-based triggers can serve as a practical and stealthy backdoor mechanism.
+Together, Bloodroot and Bloodroot-FT demonstrate that watermark-based triggers can serve as a practical and stealthy backdoor mechanism.
 They achieve the goals of effectiveness, imperceptibility, and accountability.
-Looking forward, the inherent attribution property of watermarks may offer further extensions for backdoor design and analysis.
+Looking forward, the inherent attribution property of watermarks may offer further extensions for backdoor design and analysis, potentially expanding to other downstream tasks such as speech emotion recognition \cite{SER-1, SER-2}.